-You may need to go through the Confirmation/probate process depending on the value within the estate.
+The determining factor on whether Confirmation/Probate is required will depend on whether the deceased owned any property and the amount held in each bank or investment institution.
 Each bank or institution has their own threshold as to when they will request Confirmation/Probate before releasing any funds.
 Our team can talk you through this further.
-This document that may be requested is known as Confirmation (in Scotland), a Grant of Probate in England and Wales (when there is a Will), or a Letter of Administration in England and Wales when there is no Will.
+This document that may be requested is known as Confirmation (in Scotland), a Grant of Probate in England and Wales (when there is a Will), or a Letter of Administration in England and Wales when there is no Will (as outlined above).

-These documents give you the legal right to realise the estate and distribute assets.
+These documents give the Executor the legal right to realise the estate and distribute assets.
 The nature of the process and timescales will vary depending on the complexity of the estate, number of assets and value of the estate.
 You may need to apply for tax relief depending on the value of the estate.
 There are further inheritance tax forms that require to be submitted when there is at least £150,000 of assets held within a lifetime discretionary trust and other asset holders (e.g. banks, building societies, share registrars, investment companies etc.) have requested Confirmation or a Grant of Probate.

-As executor, you have a responsibility to ensure correct submission of the estate application paperwork to the Court/Probate Registry and HMRC.
-If this is not incorrect, you run the risk of potentially delaying the estate administration, penalties arising with HMRC due to delays or unhappy beneficiaries to name a few examples.
+As Executor, you have a responsibility to ensure correct submission of the estate application paperwork to the Court/Probate Registry and HMRC.
+If this is incorrect, you run the risk of potentially delaying the estate administration, penalties arising with HMRC due to delays or unhappy beneficiaries to name a few examples.
 It is therefore recommended that you obtain advice from experts in this area of law.

-For more information in relation to this, please contact our experienced bereavement team on 0141 375 1222.
+For more information in relation to this, please contact our experienced bereavement team on 0800 292 2037.

-5. Property and Personal Property
+5. Property

-It is crucial to deal with any property as soon as possible after someone died.
+It is crucial to deal with any property as soon as possible after someone dies.
 This is especially important if the property is now left empty following the death of your loved one.
 Here are some key steps that should be considered: